ygigandet/srs_app/README.md

 `srs_app` is a simple command-line/interactive tool written in Python that allows you to create, store, and review “flashcards” (questions/answers) so that you can memorise syntax or concepts of programming languages (or anything else).
 It uses spaced-repetition principles to schedule reviews for optimal long-term retention.

+I have deployed this application on Streamlit: https://srs-yooby.streamlit.app/

 ## 🔧 Features

 - Initialize a local database of flashcards (via `init_db.py`).